Research News

 With technology developing at an accelerating pace, the question becomes: Will new technologies be used for good or ill, to unite us or divide us?
 And how can we do a better job of anticipating and preparing for the profound social, economic and ethical implications of technological innovations?
 Whether it’s developing a better grasp of targeted media to prevent election meddling or predicting how blockchain platforms will alter traditional institutions, USC Dornsife faculty shine a light into a future that will be profoundly changed by technological innovation.

-From USC Dornsife’s location in the heart of L.A., our scholars study and understand how people of different backgrounds and beliefs unite or divide.
-How, for example, did Los Angeles, once known for its violence, corruption and racial animus, evolve into today’s far more tolerant and equitable metropolis?
-How will we continue to ensure that a certain group retains its identity while interacting productively and peacefully with those who look, speak or worship differently?
+From USC Dornsife’s location in the heart of L.A., our scholars study and understand how people holding different perspectives and beliefs unite or divide.
+How, for example, did Los Angeles, once known for its violence and community discord, evolve into today’s far more tolerant metropolis?
+How will we continue to ensure that certain groups retains their culture while interacting productively and peacefully with groups representing different points of view?
 As our faculty, students and community partners answer these kinds of questions, we are offering ways forward as similar challenges appear around the world.

 Confronting Global Challenges